colinaut/action-form/README.md

 ## `<action-form>`

 Base wrapper.
-Currently just to dynamically set novalidate.
-This is where submit validation functionality will be added.
+This wrapper enhances fieldsets with the ability to show and hide and disable based on the value of a field.

 ### Attributes

 * novalidate - sets novalidate on form when defined

+## Enhanced Fieldset

+To enhance a fieldset use the following data attributes.

+### Attributes

+* data-watch - name of the field to watch
+* data-value - value to match against the field's value
+* data-regex - regex to use for testing against the field's value

-## `<error-msg>`
+## `<af-error>`

 Error message element which watches fields or fieldsets to see if they are invalid and displays the error if so.
 It will set the proper aria-labelledby attribute and aria-invalid attribute.

 This element also allows checking groups of fields in a fieldset to see if a minimum number of of them are checked or have values filled in.
-For this you will need to add min or max attributes to the fieldset.
+When watching a fieldset the element will automatically add `<af-group-count>` element unless it already exists in the fieldset.

 ### Attributes

-* watch - name of the field or fieldset to watch for changes
+* for - (optional) the id of the field or fieldset to watch for changes; if not specified then it finds the field within the parent `<label>`
+* min - (optional) Only for fieldsets; defaults to 1
+* max - (optional) Only for fieldsets; defaults to Infinity

+## `<af-group-count>`

+Shadow DOM element that displays the number of checked or valid fields in a fieldset.
+It also indicates validity based on the min or max value.

+## `<af-step>`

+Form step wrapper.
+Automatically adds previous and next buttons unless footer is overridden.
+This element is light DOM unless you add a declarative shadow DOM template.

-## `<action-fieldset>`
+## `<af-progress>`

-Field group which allows for hiding or showing based on watched fields or fieldsets.
-The showIf attribute watches for exact values unless regex is specified.
-If a group of named checkboxes, it will match as long as one checked checkbox matches.
+Shadow DOM progress bar for stepped forms.
+Only previous steps are clickable unless enable-all attribute is added.
+If the af-step has progress-title attribute it will use this is a title attribute for the step button.
+Uses parts and css variables for styling.

 ### Attributes

-* watch - name of the field or fieldset to watch for changes
-* hidden - set initial display state to hidden
-* showIf - value to watch for and if it matches then it will remove the hidden attribute
-* regex - use regex for matching

-## `<form-step>`

-**TBD** - Create stepped forms
+* enable-all - enables the ability to click on any step even if not completed.

-## `<form-progress>`
+## `<af-text-count>`

-**TBD** - Progress bar for stepped forms
+Displays the number of characters in a text input field or textarea

+### Attributes

+* for - (optional) the id of the input or textarea; if not specified then it finds the field within the parent `<label>`

 ### TODO